College of New Caledonia: Mackenzie

 The college operates a campus in Mackenzie offering academic, vocational, professional development, and general interest courses and programs.
 They also operate the Mackenzie WorkBC Employment Services Centre in partnership with the government of British Columbia.

 Nechako

 The Nechako region is served by campuses in Fort St. James and Vanderhoof.
+The Fort St James campus is located at 179 Douglas Avenue.
+The campus Aboriginal Services Plan hosted artist Roy Vickers in 2016.
+The Vanderhoof campus located at 195 1 St, hired Nicholette Prince of the Nak’azdli Whut’en First Nation as campus principal in 2016.

 Partnerships

 Credits can be transferred to University of British Columbia, Simon Fraser University, University of Victoria, Thompson Rivers University, University of Northern British Columbia, and Royal Roads University toward a four-year degree.

 The College of New Caledonia and the Emily Carr University of Art and Design have created a Fine Arts program.
 Students can take basic first year courses at the CNC campus in Prince George, then transfer to the Emily Carr campus in Vancouver for the final three years.